1. Capacitance matrix extraction for a transmon qubit designed using Qiskit Metal

 mesh_filepath = output_dir + "/" + device_name + ".msh4"

-We further define some variables to control the simulation.
+Further, let us define some variables to control the simulation.
 Here, we consider a flag to control the use of adaptive mesh refinement, in addition to the characteristic lengths of the initial (coarse) mesh.

 # Whether to calculate the capacitance matrix using adaptive meshing.